How Many Lumens Do You Need for Outdoor Lighting?

 How Do Lumens Compare to Watts?

 Watts and lumens measure two different things.
 Wattage measures the amount of electrical power the light bulb consumes.
-So in the old days, when we shopped for incandescent light bulbs, we loosely estimated the brightness of a bulb based on how much power it required.
+In the old days, when we shopped for incandescent light bulbs, we loosely estimated the brightness of a bulb based on how much power it required.

 Lumens, on the other hand, measure the actual brightness — regardless of how much power is needed.
 Buying a light based on lumens is actually a more accurate way to determine the brightness than buying a light based on wattage.